ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/commercial_packages/zing-enterprise-openjdk.md

 ---
-name: Azul Platform Prime (with Azul Zing OpenJDK)
+name: Zing OpenJDK (in Azul Platform Prime)
 vendor: Azul
 category: Runtimes
-description: Azul Platform Prime contains Azul Zing, a commercial optimized build of OpenJDK.
-Suitable for applications needing low latency and low cost at scale.
-Key additions include the C4 Pauseless Garbage Collector and the Falcon JIT Compiler.
+description: Azul Zing is a high-performance build of OpenJDK, part of the Azul Platform Prime enterprise product.
+Zing replaces several OpenJDK components with optimized versions, including the C4 Pauseless Garbage Collector and the Falcon JIT Compiler.
+Suitable for low-latency applications at scale.
 product_url: https://www.azul.com/products/prime/
 works_on_arm: true
 release_date_on_arm: 07/02/2023